 Each year, a number of studentships funded by the School of Medicine, Dentistry and Biomedical Sciences are available for University students to work in WWIEM.
 These studentships typically pay a student stipend of £150 per week for 8 weeks, projects run for a specified 8-week period during the summer, and students work Monday to Friday on a full-time basis.
 The application process generally runs from January - March each year.

-External Summer Studentship Funding Opportunities for Undergraduates
+External Summer Studentship Funding Opportunities

 Nuffield Research Placements (Schools and Colleges)